United States National Arboretum: National Grove of State Trees

 The National Grove of State Trees (often just called the Grove) is a display of trees representing the 50 states and the District of Columbia.
-Fifty-one plots are arrayed over 30 acres (120,000 m²), each plot home to a grouping of a state's official tree species, or in a few cases, another species indigenous to the state but better suited to growing in the local climate.
+Fifty-one plots are arrayed over 30 acres (120,000 m2), each plot home to a grouping of a state's official tree species, or in a few cases, another species indigenous to the state but better suited to growing in the local climate.

 Bald cypress that might be found in a Louisiana swamp grow just a short walk from pines and birches that grow in New England forests; young redwoods from California grow near cottonwoods that might grow in riverside forests in the otherwise treeless Great Plains States.

 Although the mid-Atlantic region has mild weather, which allows the USDA to grow most of the designated species, it cannot successfully grow a few of the state trees such as the cabbage palmetto, which is the state tree of both Florida and South Carolina, or the kukui, which is Hawaii's state tree.
 Substitutes have been made for these species, so the arboretum could have a tree that is important in each of the states.
 Planting was undertaken in 1989 with the National Association of State Foresters, the American Forest Foundation, the USDA Forest Service, and the National Arboretum.

 The centerpiece of the collection is the portal adjacent to the M Street parking lot.
 A wooden entrance arbor is dedicated to the memory of Jeanne Yeutter, wife of former Secretary of Agriculture Clayton Yeutter.
 Her sponsorship of the project helped the concept of a Grove of State Trees to be realized.
 The inscription on the arbor reads, "In Celebration of Jeanne Yeutter's Love of Trees".
 The arbor leads to a large plaza with a flagstone star and a wall adorned with pottery tiles designed and fabricated by Liza Bach, a Tennessee crafter.
 Each tile is individually cast with the name of each state and a raised image of the foliage of the state tree.

 National Bonsai and Penjing Museum

 The collections of the National Bonsai and Penjing Museum are found throughout the Japanese, Chinese, and North American Pavilions, as well as a conservatory.
 The Mary E. Mrose Exhibit Gallery features season and rotating displays of bonsai as well as a collection of viewing stones.

 Among the many bonsai accessions is a Japanese white pine cultivar, Pinus parviflora 'Miyajima', donated in 1975 by Masaru Yamaki to mark the United States' bicentenary.
 This tree was formerly in Hiroshima, Japan and survived the 1945 atomic bombing of Hiroshima.
 The tree has been "in training" since 1625.

+A Japanese temple bell hangs at the entrance to the Japanese Pavilion.
+Cast in bronze in 1798, the bell was donated by the National Bell Festival and installed on 1 January 2024.
+Featuring three panels of classical Japanese inscriptions, the bell stands 27 inches tall and weighs 80 pounds.